 If the melanoma does not resolve with treatment, regular immunotherapy, targeted therapy, or other treatments may help keep the cancer in check.

-The risk of melanoma is higher in people who have longer, more regular exposure to UV light.
+The risk of melanoma is higher in people who experience longer, more regular exposure to UV light.

 - wearing water shoes or shoes and socks instead of going barefoot or wearing flip-flops